EssayGrader Help

 • Step 13 - Export grading feedback (printed copies and digital PDF)

 Export grading feedback (printed copies and digital PDF) If you have manually created a workspace and are not connected to a supported LMS like Google Classroom, Canvas, or Schoology (coming soon), then your option for returning grading results to your students is to produce a digital or printed copy of the report and provide it to them.
-Exporting the feedback report is done from either of two locations – the essay list on the assignment page and from within the feedback report itself.
-TSome readers
+The 90 second demo in our Video Tutorial section outlines the process for boSome readers

 • Step 14 - Export feedback reports in bulk to PDF

 Export feedback reports in bulk to PDF The previous article discussed exporting and printing feedback reports on an essay-by-essay basis.
 But you can also export the reports in bulk to PDF, either as a .ZIP file of individual reports or one single PDF containing all the reports grouped together.
 Exporting the feedback report to PDF in bulk can only be done from the essay list on the assignment screen.
-Navigate using the sidebar and/or main window to the assignment where the essays for whSome readers
+The numbers on this screenshot correspond to the numbered descriptions below. (https://Some readers

 • Step 15 - Export feedback to Google Classroom and Canvas